JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 contains theories and constants related to physics, and a myriad of concepts related to the SRS and common concepts in science.

+#### `drasil-metadata`

+Similar to `drasil-data`, `drasil-metadata` contains “data,” however the nature of the data in `drasil-metadata` is intended to be “meta” to the other packages.
+Currently, that largely coincides with concepts/terminology used _in_ the Haskell code and Drasil's version information (for use in Drasil's artifacts).

-By and large, `drasil-example` and `drasil-data` contain *instances* of knowledge that is used *by* Drasil to do whatever we ask of Drasil to do (i.e., generate software artifacts).
+By and large, `drasil-example`, `drasil-data`, `drasil-metadata` contain *instances* of knowledge that are used *by* Drasil to do whatever we ask of Drasil to do (i.e., generate software artifacts).
 However, in order for Drasil to understand how to work with this “external” data, we need to define their structure (syntax).
 Other than these two projects, all other `drasil-*` projects relate to inner workings and capabilities of Drasil.
 As related to the “inputs” to Drasil, is largely done through the chunks defined in `drasil-theory`, `drasil-lang`, and `drasil-docLang`.

 #### `drasil-theory`